TVersluijs/RGEE_Snowmelt/README.txt

 # Automated RGEE scripts to analyze the date of snowmelt, and timeseries of NDSI, NDVI and NDMI based on MODIS or Sentinel-2 satellite data.

-##Repository description:
 All scripts in this Github respository rely on the R-package RGEE by Cesar Aybar et al. My scripts provide an automated workflow to extract the timing of snowmelt at the level of pixels, points, subareas, or larger polygons based on either MODIS or Sentinel-2 satellite data.
-While the user can specify the required parameters (resolution, spatial extent, date ranges, cloud/water filtering etc) the rest of the script is automated and generates the required data in an output folder.
-In this ReadMe file you can find (I)
-Usage Notes, (II) Which script to use? and (III) Detailed description of RGEE scripts.
+While the user can specify the required parameters (resolution, spatial extent, date ranges, cloud/water filtering etc) the rest of the script is automated and generates the required output data.
+In this ReadMe file you can find (I)Usage Notes, (II) Which script to use? and (III) Detailed description of RGEE scripts.

-Copyright: Tom Versluijs 2023 (tom.versluijs@gmail.com)
+Copyright: Tom S.L.
+Versluijs 2023 (tom.versluijs@gmail.com)

+When using any of these scripts for scientific publications, please cite the original Github repository by following the provided information in the file 'CITATION.dff' found in the root folder.
 <br />
 <br />